 How did Her Way of Love begin?
 Once upon a time, there were two best friends (since infancy) who always knew they were meant to do something together in the world together.
 Their names are The Rev. Kay M Houck and Danielle Hendrickson.
 In March 2017, Danielle felt a call in her heart to approach Kay about the possibility of starting something together for Episcopalian women.
-With the inspiration of "The Way of Love" and years of discernment, in October 2018 Her Way of Love was founded.
+With the inspiration of "The Way of Love" and time of discernment, in October 2018 Her Way of Love was founded.

 Our mission is to provide a community of support for women seeking to cultivate an intentional life of prayer and action by committing themselves to The Way of Love.

 The Rev. Kay M. Houck